-A perfect Medieval fortress and fascinating buildings inside, draw thousands of visitors every year.
+The Old City of Dubrovnik is a perfect Medieval fortress with fascinating buildings inside.
+It draws thousands of visitors every year.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.